Domains and Event Structures for Fusions: Related Characterisations

 An {\esabbr} with equivalence is thus just an {\esabbr} equipped with an equivalence on events.
-We require that an event is never identified with any occurring among its causes.
-The saturation requirement is less immediate: it means that an event uniquely determines its causes, also up to equivalence (e.g., if $e \sim e'$ then either $e = e'$ or $\causes{e} \neq \causes{e'}$).
+Condition (\ref{de:pes-eq:1}) essentially says that an event is determined by the equivalence classes of events in its causal history.
+In particular, as a consequence, if $\scauses{e} \subseteq\, \scauses{e'}$ and $e \sim e'$ then $e=e'$, which intuitively means that distinct equivalent events must correspond to different enablings of the same event.
+Moreover, it implies that the set $\causes{e}$ is $\sim$-saturated and thus it is a configuration (see Definition~\ref{de:epes-conf} and Lemma~\ref{le:hist-conf}).
+Conditions (\ref{de:pes-eq:2}) and (\ref{de:pes-eq:3}) essentially say that equivalent events can have different conflicts only for the fact that their minimal enablings have different conflicts.
 Connectedness amounts to the fact that equivalent events must be connected by a chain of equivalences going through consistent events.
 We next introduce a notion of configuration.

 \begin{definition}[configurations] Let $\langle P, \sim \rangle$ be an {\eseqabbr}.
 Then $\conf{\langle P, \sim \rangle} = \{ C \mid C \in \conf{P}\ \land\ C\mbox{ $\sim$-saturated}\}$. \end{definition}